rennynjuguna/phase-2-wk-1-code-challenge/README.md

 Run `npm install` in your terminal.

-Run `npm run server` This will run your backend on port 8001.
+Run `npm run server` in another terminal.
+This will run your backend on port 8001.
 (This can be edited in the package.json file)

 In a new terminal, run npm start.
 This will run your React app on port 8000.